SwiftGGTeam/the-swift-programming-language-in-chinese/Style.md

     switch-case --> conditional-switch-case

 A plural name consists of only a repeated list of the singular version.
-If you need separators like commas, call it a "list".
+If you need separators like commas, call it a “list”.

     case-label --> attributes-OPT ``case`` case-item-list ``:``
     case-item-list --> pattern where-clause-OPT | pattern where-clause-OPT ``,`` case-item-list